 Beginning therapy and finding a therapist can feel a little like trying to find ‘the one’, not all therapists are created equal and it can take a while to find the right fit for you.
-To help you navigate this, we’ve noted 6 questions that you might like to put forward at the start of your therapy journey.
+To help you navigate this, we’ve noted 6 questions to ask your therapist that you might like to put forward at the start of your journey.

 1. What professional body are you a member of?

 Check their fu*%ing credentials.
 There’s a lot of phoneys out there.
 Asking them if they are a part of a professional body (see list in comments) will ensure they have had proper training, work to high standards of practice, and abide by a code of ethics.
 This protects you and this is what sets therapy apart from largely unregulated coaching practices.

 2. “I’m struggling with _____ ” or “I’m looking to work on _____”.
 How would you go about helping me with that?

 Hopefully, the therapist’s response will align with something you’re willing to try.
 The most important thing is that therapists can describe their process without jargon and in a way that you can understand.
 If you feel confused, ask for clarification.